Table of Contents

 Drinking tea can be much deeper than simply enjoying the drink.
 I’m not going to tell you how to make it properly because there is no right or correct way to do that.
 One can only find his own way to experiencing the sensations Lu T’ung describes.

 For me, making tea mindfully, or in the so-called gongfu cha way, is the base of the practice.
-When I want to make tea, I try to reason why, and interestingly, I often discover that it is because I want to think, not like in a I want to get some homework done kind of way, I simply want to think and see what comes to my mind.
-Somehow I have asosiated gongfu tea making with the activity of simply thinking.
+When I want to make tea, I try to reason why, and interestingly, I often discover that it is because I want to stimulate my senses and think, not like in a I want to get some homework done kind of way, I simply want to drink some good tea, think and see what comes to my mind.
+Somehow I have assosiated tea making with the activity of simply thinking.

 My personal trusted tea sellers & tea houses